Try out the Thermal Hotspot Montecatini in Italy

 4. Where to stay in Montecatini Terme

 Montecatini in Italy is a vibrant, small Tuscan town with a lively nightlife and fashionable designer stores.
-Especially during weekends you can experience the vibe of the place on the streets and squares and in the local Tuscan restaurants, bars and cafés.
+Especially during weekends, you can experience the vibe on the streets and squares and in the local Tuscan restaurants, bars and cafés.

 Cultural life has always thrived in Montecatini.
 The setting of the thermal waters gave unique inspiration to great artists.
-Music has for centuries played an important role in the thermal town.
-Several composers have found inspiration during their stays in both Montecatini Terme and Montecatini Alto, among these prominent composers like Gioacchino Rossini, Giacomo Puccini and Giuseppe Verdi.
+Music has, for centuries, played a significant role in the thermal town.
+Several composers have found inspiration during their stays in Montecatini Terme and Montecatini Alto, among these prominent composers like Gioacchino Rossini, Giacomo Puccini and Giuseppe Verdi.
 In Montecatini, Verdi composed the third act of Otello.
-Also Richard Strauss was one of the eminent guests of the thermal establishments in town.
+Also, Richard Strauss was one of the eminent guests of the thermal establishments in town.

-Both the Medici family and later on the Lorraine family from Florence were interested in reclaiming the wetlands around Montecatini in Tuscany.
+Both the Medici family and, later, the Lorraine family from Florence were interested in reclaiming the wetlands around Montecatini in Tuscany.

 The wetlands and springs in Montecatini have always been reputed in Italy.
 The marshland around Montecatini is one of the largest wetlands of this region in Italy, also known as Palude of Fucecchio.
-The thermal sources of the region have been reputed for a very long time.
-Even the Romans probably knew about the therapeutic properties of the thermal springs, since there was already at Roman times a road passing close by Montecatini.
-Also Hannibal of Carthage is known to have passed through the challenging swamps.
+The regional thermal sources have been reputed for a very long time.
+Even the Romans probably knew about the therapeutic properties of the thermal springs since there was already, at Roman times, a road passing close by Montecatini.
+Also, Hannibal of Carthage is known to have passed through the challenging swamps.

-In medieval times there was even an early spa in the area, and extraction of salt from the water for health purposes knowingly took place by then.
+In medieval times, there was even an early spa in the area, and salt extraction from the water for health purposes took place.
 However, it was also a time dominated by prevailing fights and battles between the neighbouring cities of Lucca, Pisa and Florence.
-In this part of Italy the marshes around Montecatini Terme made up the battlefield.
+The marshes around Montecatini Terme made up the battlefield in this part of Italy.
 The Battle of Montecatini in 1315 resulted in many deaths in the muddy marshes.

-For centuries to come the area went through conditions of famine, outbreaks of malaria and other epidemics sweeping through the flooded marshland.
-Only in the 18th century did the area really get under control.
-The Grand Duke Leopold of Tuscany came to Montecatini in 1772 and initiated the channeling of the mineral waters to drain the marshes.
-With him the restoration of Montecatini Terme began.
+For centuries to come, the area went through conditions of famine, malaria outbreaks, and other epidemics sweeping through the flooded marshland.
+Only in the 18th century did the area get under control.
+The Grand Duke Leopold of Tuscany came to Montecatini in 1772 and initiated the channelling of the mineral waters to drain the marshes.
+With him, the restoration of Montecatini Terme began.
 It soon became a cherished place for relaxation and thermal treatments among the aristocracy.

 Florence in 3 days